CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Experiments

+\textbf{Effectiveness of Scope Reconstruction.} Our proposed scope reconstruction can be seamlessly integrated into other methods \cite{sclip, proxyclip, sc-clip}.
+As shown in \cref{sr1}, our SR can further enhance the performance of these methods, as they do not explicitly confine the scope of correlations.
+Additionally, a key limitation of the SR process is the required downsampling of generated masks to match the low-resolution patch feature map, which can introduce quantization errors.
+We hypothesize that mitigating this error by increasing the mask resolution would improve performance.
+To validate this, we upsample the patch feature map via interpolation to generate larger final masks.
+As shown in \cref{sr2}, the results confirm our hypothesis: SR performance steadily improves with mask size, underscoring the benefit of reducing downsampling errors.
+However, since upsampling is highly time- and memory-intensive, we set the final mask size to 42$\times$42.

-\textbf{Ablation study on value reconstruction.} We investigate the impact of different features from DINO used to compute similarity matrix in value reconstruction.
-As shown in \cref{t-feature}, DINO's features generally produced better results than CLIP's features in most cases, and the combination of query and key yielded the best outcomes.
-However, we observe that in some instances, the results using DINO's features are worse than those from CLIP.
-This is due to the removal of the last layer's multi-head attention in ViT.
+\textbf{Ablation Study on Value Reconstruction.} We explore the effect of different features used to compute the similarity values after SR. As shown in \cref{vr}, our proposed combination of DINO's query and key embeddings yields the best average performance.
+Note that features from smaller DINO (ViT-S) also show comparable performance.
+Interestingly, we found that even without computing similarity (i.e., uniform similarity across all patches), our method still achieves strong performance.
+Meanwhile, CLIP's original query-key computation mechanism yields inferior results due to its generation of highly incoherent similarity values.
+However, it still outperforms existing SOTA methods, further validating the effectiveness of our proposed SR.

+\textbf{Effectiveness of Mask Merging.} We explore the effectiveness of mask merging on multiple benchmarks.
+As shown in \cref{mask merging}, mask merging boosts segmentation performance across all datasets, as enhanced intra-class correlations outweigh the adverse effects of inter-class correlations.
+This is reasonable because mask merging generally introduces high-similarity inter-class correlations, which have less adverse effects on CLIP's segmentation performance.

-\textbf{Ablation study on CLIP.} In \cref{t-clip}, we investigate the effect of different types and sizes of CLIP models on CorrCLIP.
+\textbf{Ablation Study on CLIP.} We investigate the effect of different types and sizes of CLIP models on CorrCLIP.
 We focus on four specific types of CLIP: CLIP \cite{clip}, OpenCLIP \cite{openclip}, MetaCLIP \cite{metaclip}, and DFNCLIP \cite{dfnclip}.
-While these models share the same architecture, they differ from training data and processes.
-Our findings indicate that the zero-shot segmentation ability of CLIP models is positively correlated with their zero-shot classification ability, although this correlation is not particularly strong.
-Generally, zero-shot classification accuracy improves as the model size increases.
-However, an increase in zero-shot classification accuracy does not always translate to better segmentation performance.
-For example, MetaCLIP with ViT-L/14 does not achieve the highest zero-shot classification accuracy but does exhibit the best segmentation performance.
-These results suggest that there is still room for improvement in leveraging CLIP's zero-shot classification capabilities for segmentation tasks.
+These models share the same architecture and only differ from training data and processes.
+As shown in \cref{clip type}, the segmentation performance of the original CLIP and ClearCLIP (our adopted baseline) does not improve with the enhancement of CLIP's zero-shot classification capability.
+In contrast, our method's segmentation performance is positively correlated with CLIP's zero-shot capability, demonstrating that our approach fully exploits the potential of CLIP.